Privacy of Dependent Users Against Statistical Matching: Introduction

 \subsection{Summary of the Results}

-Consider a network with $n$ total users.
-As in our previous work~\cite{tifs2016}, privacy depends on two parameters: (1) $m=m(n)$, the number of data points after which the pseudonyms of users are changed in the anonymization technique; and (2) $a_n$, which indicates the amplitude of the obfuscation noise, i.e., larger $a_n$ implies higher levels of obfuscation.
+Consider a setting with $n$ total users.
+As in our previous work~\cite{Nazanin_IT}, privacy depends on two parameters: (1) $m=m(n)$, the number of data points after which the pseudonyms of users are changed in the anonymization technique, i.e., smaller $m$ implies higher levels of anonymization; and (2) $a_n$, which indicates the amplitude of the obfuscation noise, i.e., larger $a_n$ implies higher levels of obfuscation.

-When there are a large number of users in the network ($n \rightarrow \infty$) and each user's dataset is governed by an i.i.d.\ process with $r$ possible values for each data point (e.g., $r$ possible locations), we obtain a no-privacy region in the $m(n)-a_n$ plane.
-Figure \ref{fig:region1} shows the no-privacy region for the case when there exists inter-user correlation, and Figure \ref{fig:region2} shows the no-privacy region when the users' traces are independent across users.
-As it is observed, there exists a larger no-privacy region where there exist inter-users correlation, therefore, we find that dependency between users weakens their privacy.
+When there are a large number of users in the setting ($n \to \infty$) and each user's dataset is governed by an i.i.d.\ process with $r$ possible values for each data point (e.g., $r$ possible locations), we obtain a no-privacy region in the $m(n)-a_n$ plane.
+Figure~\ref{fig:region1} shows the no-privacy region for the case when there exists inter-user dependency, and Figure~\ref{fig:region2} shows the no-privacy region when the users' traces are independent across users.
+There exists a larger no-privacy region in the presence of inter-user dependency; therefore, we find that dependency between users weakens their privacy.

-In addition, for the case where users' datasets are governed by an irreducible and aperiodic Markov chains with $r$ states and $|E|$ edges, we obtain the same results, again showing that inter-user correlation degrades user privacy.
+In addition, for the case where users' datasets are governed by an irreducible and aperiodic Markov chains with $r$ states and $|E|$ edges, we obtain similar results, again showing that inter-user dependency degrades user privacy.

+{ Note that for only anonymization case, an initial extension in Gaussian case with known covariance matrix is also presented in~\cite{WCNC2019}. }